phetsims/faradays-electromagnetic-lab/doc/model.md

 points in these grids, scaled to match the strength of the bar magnet.

 ### Electromagnet
 The electromagnet (see `Electromagnet`) is based on a coil magnet model.
-It's voltage source can be either a DC or AC power supply.
+Its voltage source can be either a DC or AC power supply.
 The strength of the B-field produced by the electromagnet is proportional to the amplitude of the voltage in the voltage source and the number of loops in the coil.
 (The diameter of the loops is fixed.)
 The current amplitude in the coil is proportional to the amplitude of the voltage source.
 Note that there is no model of resistance for the coil or voltage source.